 TrueType is a common font format that was developed by Apple and Microsoft in the 1980s.
 They are based on vector graphics, which allows them to be resized and still look good, unlike bitmapped fonts, which tend to look jagged.

 OpenType is a format that is extended from the earlier TrueType format, and can also contain PostScript data.
 It is an open standard under the International Organization for Standardization (ISO).

 The primary benefit of the OpenType format is that it has cross-platform support, which means that the same font can be viewed both on a PC and a Mac.

-To see an OpenType font in the Contributor user interface, first make sure that font is installed on your computer.
+To see an OpenType font in the Flare user interface, first make sure that font is installed on your computer.
 Refer to your operating system documentation for instructions on installing new fonts.
-You may need to close and re-open Contributor, and perhaps restart your computer, in order to see the newly installed fonts.
+You may need to close and re-open Flare, and perhaps restart your computer, in order to see the newly installed fonts.

-Following are some ways that you can work with fonts in Contributor:
+Following are some ways that you can work with fonts in Flare:

-- Editing Font Properties You can modify various properties for fonts.
+- Editing Font Properties You can affect the look and behavior of text in your content in various ways.
 This includes changing the font family, size, style, color, and more.
-You can set these properties by using styles or locally by highlighting the text and pressing CTRL+SHIFT+B on your keyboard, selecting the Format>Font menu, or by clicking in the Fonts section of the Home ribbon.
+You can set these properties by using styles or locally by highlighting the text and pressing CTRL+SHIFT+B on your keyboard, selecting the Format > Font menu, or by clicking in the Fonts section of the Home ribbon.
 Using styles is recommended.
+Different settings are available depending on the user interface you are using to apply the font properties (e.g., the Font Properties dialog may have an Advanced tab or it may not, depending on where you open it).
 See Editing Font Properties.